Sydney Test: Top six batsmen must deliver for Team India

 India's lower-order collapses shouldn't warrant any in-depth analysis.
-It happens with such monotonous regularity that the top six need to make 30% more to cover the deficit, a situation not helped by the non-contribution of half the top-order, writes Michael Jeh
+It happens with such monotonous regularity that the top six need to make 30% more to cover the deficit, writes Michael Jeh

 Individually and collectively, will India's performance in Sydney show any degree of learning and adaptation?
 That they have lost the Border Gavaskar Trophy is predictable and yet unfortunate.
 But for a bit of naivety, fitness, a slice of luck and poor captaincy, the scoreline could easily read three nil to India.

 Shikhar Dhawan is bowled by Ryan Harris on Day Three of the first Test against Australia in Adelaide last month.
 The India opener has scored 167 runs in three Tests @ 27.83.
 Pic/Getty Images

 Think I'm being fanciful?
 Consider this then; had they won the toss in Adelaide and bowled last on that pitch, I'm not convinced Australia's fragile top order would have chased 300 on that pitch.
 Admittedly, India did everything possible to make things difficult for themselves.

 Karn Sharma's selection weakened the batting crucially, especially if they intended bowling huge number of overs round the wicket, creating the perfect rough for Ravichandran Ashwin.